Football at the Summer Olympics: Venues

 Due to the number of large stadia required for the Olympic tournament, venues in distant cities – often more than 200 km away from the main host – are typically used for the football tournament.
 In an extreme example, two early-round venues for the 1984 Games were on the East Coast of the United States, well over 2,000 mi from the host city of Los Angeles.
 The next Games held in the United States, the 1996 Games, were unique in that no matches were held in the host city of Atlanta; the nearest venue and the site of the finals was 65 mi away on the University of Georgia campus in Athens.
+In the tournament for the 2016 Games, all but one of the six football venues had previously hosted matches for the recent 2014 FIFA World Cup.

 Counting the 2016 and 2020 Summer Olympics, there are 127 venues that have hosted Olympic football, the most of any sport.